Need some help with your Unicom telephone service?

 If you are unfortunate enough to experience a telecoms fault, you can report the fault online by logging in to Customer Zone or by calling our customer service team.
 We will carry out live line tests and advise you on any simple equipment checks you can carry out yourself.
 Alternatively, to see if there are any major issues in your area that might be affecting services, use the below online checker by simply typing your postcode in to the box.
 If a major problem has been identified in your area you’ll see what’s caused it, when it was reported and an indication of when it should be fixed.

-If following these checks the fault is still present then, following time related charge confirmations, we will liaise with BT Openreach engineers on your authority to rectify the fault as soon as possible, keeping you fully updated every step of the way.
-On certain occasions it may be possible to offer you a temporary call diversion facility.
+If the fault is still present following these checks then we will confirm any time related charge andl liaise with BT Openreach engineers on your authority to rectify the fault as soon as possible, keeping you fully updated every step of the way.

 Yes, you can take advantage of the online tools we offer by signing up to the Customer Zone.
 This will give you access to your invoices online, you can test your telephone line for faults and you can benefit from the ongoing introduction of new tools we are developing to manage your account.